CCW Positions for Concealed Carry

 Some will find carrying rearward of the 3 o'clock position - say in the 4 o'clock to 5 o'clock (aka kidney carry) position - more comfortable.
 (This can especially true of those who have a little more of them to love.)
 Concealability can get a little more complex as well; pistols with long grips print very easily.
 Steep forward canting of a holster can, just as in the 3 o'clock position, mitigate that effect.
 Drawing while sitting is difficult with a straight drop, but easier with forward cant.

-Sitting with a gun carried in an IWB holster can be less comfortable for those carrying behind the 3 o'clock position, as one can easily sit on their gun carrying in this manner.
+carried in an IWB holster can be less comfortable for those carrying behind the 3 o'clock position, as one can easily sit on their gun carrying in this manner.
 Drawing while sitting is problematic at best.

 Appendix Carry

 Appendix carry is where the pistol is carried on the front of the waistband.
 Where in this area a person wishes to carry is up to them; some prefer closer to the pocket and others prefer to move it further inward.
-Some also prefer to appendix carry on the weak side for a cross-draw.
+Some also prefer to appendix carry on the weak side for a .

 Appendix carry has become somewhat more in fashion in recent years as more holster companies have begun making purpose-built holsters for it.
 Not everyone is a fan, though.
 One of the disadvantages is the danger posed by an accidental discharge; the muzzle is pointed at the upper thigh region.
 Not only is there a danger posed to certain areas that are very sensitive, there is also the chance of wounding the femoral arteries, which can very easily be fatal.